 You are expected to participate actively in all Zoom sessions.
 Please be prepared, as best as you are able, to join class in a quiet space that allows you to be fully present and engaged in Zoom sessions.
-When possible, it is desirable for students to have their cameras turned on.
+Unless advised (or agreed) otherwise by your instructor, your video camera should be turned on during class and you are expected to manage your microphone as required.
+Please reach out to your instructor if you experience challenges that prevent you from having your camera turned on.
 You are expected to behave in a professional manner during all Zoom sessions.
 Please do not share the Zoom links with anyone who is not registered in this course.